Japanese grammar: Topic, theme, and subject: and

-Two major scholarly surveys of Japanese linguistics in English, (Shibatani 1990) and (Kuno 1973), clarify the distinction.
+Two major scholarly surveys of Japanese linguistics in English, clarify the distinction.
 To simplify matters, the referents of wa and ga in this section are called the topic and subject respectively, with the understanding that if either is absent, the grammatical topic and subject may coincide.

 As an abstract and rough approximation, the difference between wa and ga is a matter of focus: wa gives focus to the action of the sentence, i.e., to the verb or adjective, whereas ga gives focus to the subject of the action.
 However, when first being introduced to the topic and subject markers wa and ga, most are told that the difference between the two is simpler.
 The topic marker, wa, is used to declare or to make a statement.
 The subject marker, ga, is used for new information, or asking for new information.

 Thematic

 The use of wa to introduce a new theme of discourse is directly linked to the notion of grammatical theme.
 Opinions differ on the structure of discourse theme, though it seems fairly uncontroversial to imagine a first-in-first-out hierarchy of themes that is threaded through the discourse.
 However, the usage of this understanding of themes can be limiting when speaking of their scope and depth, and the introduction of later themes may cause earlier themes to expire.
 In these sorts of sentences, the steadfast translation into English uses constructs like "speaking of X" or "on the topic of X", though such translations tend to be bulky as they fail to use the thematic mechanisms of English.
 For lack of a comprehensive strategy, many teachers of Japanese emphasize the "speaking of X" pattern without sufficient warning.